priyalweb/priyalweb/README.md

 ### Hi there 👋

-I am Priyal Dubey and I am a UG sophomore student at IIT Indore.
+I am Priyal Dubey I am a UG sophomore student at IIT Indore.

 I enjoy creating things that live on the internet, whether that be websites, applications, or anything in between.
 <!--